All Episodes

 And I've never seen anything like it.

-Usher comes down and does, he should have been the headliner, I guess, but uh he he came down and did his little cameo, but I thought, what, this is this is amazing.
+Usher comes down and does, he should have been the headliner, I guess, but he came down and did his little cameo.

-So after the game, we're driving home, and I get about the iPad and I start uh uh reading up on the game, and I find out all kinds of things I had no clue that happened.
+So after the game, we're driving home and I get out the iPad and I start reading up on the game and I find out all kinds of things I had no clue that happened.

 I didn't know Charles Woodson had broken his collarbone and didn't play for most of the game.